 Thankfully, certain third-party apps such as Twitter provide you with built-in features that let you manage storage, see how much cached storage an app is using and, crucially, clear these caches manually at any time.

 How to clear web and media storage in Twitter for iOS

-1) Hit the Me tab at the bottom of the mobile Twitter app, tap the Settings icon (it looks like a gear) next to your profile image and choose Settings from the popup menu.
+1) Tap your profile at the top of the mobile Twitter app, and choose Settings and privacy from the popup menu.

 2) Select Data Usage underneath the General heading.

 3) To manage Twitter’s media or web storage, tap the respective option underneath the Storage heading, then hit the applicable clear storage button.